DucManhPhan/DucManhPhan.github.io/_posts/2019-12-23-CyclicBarrier-in-Java's-Multithreading.md

 - We can use CyclicBarrier wherever we want to use CountDownLatch, but the opposite is not possible because we can not reuse the latch once the count reaches to zero.

+- CyclicBarrier is useful in parallel algorithms in which a computation is decomposed into parts, and each part is handled by a separate thread.
+In such algorithm, the threads must typically rendezvous so that their partial solutions can be merged into a complete solution.
+To facilitate this, the CyclicBarrier constructor allows us to specify a Runnable object to be executed by the last thread that calls **await()** before any of the other threads are woken up and allowed to resume.
+This Runnable can provide the coordination required to assemble a solution from the threads' computations or to assign a new computation to each of the threads.

 <br>